-Upon receiving the written appeal, the Office of Advising and Cocurricular Programs or the Office of Student Conduct will transmit it to the chair of the original committee or case administrator and to any other party that has been granted an equal opportunity for appeal, if applicable.
+Upon receiving the written appeal, the Office of Advising and Co-curricular Programs or the Office of Student Conduct will transmit it to the chair of the original committee or case administrator and to any other party that has been granted an equal opportunity for appeal, if applicable.
 Once the written appeal is received, the chair of the original committee or case administrator will file a written response with the Office of Advising and Co-curricular Programs or the Office of Student Conduct, usually within three business days.
-The response will then be transmitted to the appellant, the chair of the Appeal Committee and, if applicable, to any other party who has been granted an equal opportunity for appeal.
-Chairs of Appeal Committees will be designated by the chair of the Faculty Committee on Student Conduct in consultation with the assistant dean of students (or designee).
-Selection of the chair for each hearing will depend on a variety of considerations, including, but not limited to, prior experience with the conduct process, the nature of the case, schedule conflicts, recusal due to conflict of interest, and distribution of workload among the committee members.
+The response will then be transmitted to the appellant, the chair of the Appeal but not limited to, prior experience with the conduct process, the nature of the case, schedule conflicts, recusal due to conflict of interest, and distribution of workload among the committee members.

+Committee and, if applicable, to any other party who has been granted an equal opportunity for appeal.
+Chairs of Appeal Committees will be designated by the chair of the Faculty Committee on Student Conduct in consultation with the assistant dean of students or designee.
+Selection of the chair for each hearing will depend on a variety of considerations, including,